-The new RS3 is, as it stands, the most powerful hot hatch ever built.
-With four-wheel drive and a twin-clutch gearbox it’s a formidably rapid cross-country machine with enough raw pace to trouble much more expensive machinery.
-It’s also a practical and very useable car, too, but sadly it just isn’t as much fun to drive as a hot hatch should be on an engaging stretch of road.
+That said, it was bested by a Golf R on track during testing, a car significantly down on power.
+It's a practical and usable car, but sadly it just isn’t as much fun to drive as a hot hatch should be on an engaging stretch of road.

 The progress Audi has made between the previous RS3 and this one is notable, although it remains a slightly heavy-footed, uninvolving performance car compared to the best in class.
 The character and sound of the five-cylinder turbo engine is a highlight, though.